Christopher Geidt, Baron Geidt: Adviser on Ministers' Interests

 On 14 June 2022, Geidt appeared at a Parliamentary committee, and was widely criticised, including as the "ultimate establishment stooge... who passes for Boris Johnson’s moral guardian."
 On 15 June 2022, Geidt resigned from the role.
 The Scotsman said the reason for his resignation was that he was "tasked to offer a view about the Government's intention to consider measures which risk a deliberate and purposeful breach of the Ministerial Code".
 The Daily Telegraph said he "had finally resigned over a row with the Prime Minister over trade policy".
 BBC News said the resignation was due to a request for advice on a trade issue that had left him with no choice but to quit.
 Geidt maintained he was asked to advise this week on an issue he believed would be a deliberate breach of the ministerial code.
 Geidt wrote "This request has placed me in an impossible and odious position," He wrote the concept that the prime minister "might to any degree be in the business of deliberately breaching his own code is an affront" that would amount to suspending the code "to suit a political end.
 This would make a mockery not only of respect for the code but licence the suspension of its provisions in governing the conduct of Her Majesty's ministers.
 I can have no part in this."

 On 17 June 2022 a second letter appeared about Geidt's resignation.
 Geidt said he resigned due to the government's "openness" to breaking international law.
 Geidt maintained that statements to the effect that it was because of steel tariffs were a "distraction" and the issue was far wider.
 Geidt stated the steel tariffs issue was “simply one example of what might yet constitute deliberate breaches by the United Kingdom of its obligations under international law, given the government’s widely publicised openness to this”.
 Geidt was the second ethics adviser to resign under Johnson; Sir Alex Allan resigned in 2020.

 Family and personal life

 In 1996, Geidt married Emma Charlotte Angela Neill, younger daughter of Patrick Neill, Baron Neill of Bladen.
 The couple have two daughters.

 He currently lives and farms on the Isle of Lewis, in the Outer Hebrides.

 Honours and awards

 Geidt was appointed a Privy Counsellor (PC) in 2007.
+He was promoted to a Life Peerage to be Baron Geidt, of Crobeg in the County of Ross and Cromarty on 3 November 2017.